FinalCAD/staircase/README.md

 ### SafePath

-`Composer::Lib::SafePath` can generate a path with a given extension and escape properly the path for Imagemagick
+`Composer::Lib::SafePath` can generate a path with a given extension and escape the path properly for ImageMagick

 ## Links